- I thought having an eating disorder was uncommon

 What can we learn from Rebecca’s story about having an eating disorder?

 The first thing that struck me when listening to Rebecca read a diary entry she wrote when she was 13 years old, was how completely full of purpose adult Rebecca is when sharing what she went through.
 She saw value in her experience, decided it needed to be told and made it happen.
 What a go-getter!
 And the fact she read to the end, even when she was upset, shows what a strong person she is.

 Courage isn’t about not being afraid, it’s about being open and honest and vulnerable in spite of being afraid.
 Courage means accepting our vulnerability and speaking from the heart.

-While Rebecca’s diary entry takes roughly five minutes for her to read, it gets right to the heart of the situation.
-Thirteen-year-old Rebecca quickly uncovers five common weight-loss misconceptions.
+While Rebecca’s diary entry takes roughly 5 minutes for her to read, it gets right to the heart of the situation.
+13-year-old Rebecca spotlights 5 common weight-loss misconceptions.
 Unfortunately these false beliefs stayed with her, in the privacy of her mind, for many years after.

-For the next month or so I’ll look at one of these misunderstanding per week.
-I’ll explain my experience with the same misinformation that also set me up to fail.
+My next 5 posts will look at these misunderstandings.
+I’ll explain how the same misinformation the got Rebecca off track also set me up to fail.
 The goal of unpacking these avoidable pitfalls is to prevent others from making the same self-defeating decisions.

 Progress can only happen when people are willing to talk about obstacles they’ve overcome.
 Then we can improve the information out there and make it easier for the next person.